 - Add the model in the library that maximizes the ensemble’s performance to the error metric on a validation set.

-- Repeat the previous step for a fixed number of iterations or until all the models have been used.
+- Repeat the previous step for a fixed number of iterations or until all the models have been added.

 - Return the ensemble from the nested set of ensembles that has maximum performance on the validation set.

-Model stacking—Model stacking also involves combining the results of multiple models and deriving the result from it.
+Model stacking involves combining the results of multiple models and deriving the result from it.

-While ensemble approaches combine the results of various models by giving different weights to the outputs, stacking uses the outputs of each of the base models as features and adds them to a higher-level model, a meta model.
+While ensemble approaches combine the results of various models by applying different weights to the outputs, stacking uses the outputs of each base model as features and adds them to a higher-level model: a meta model.
 The output from the higher-level meta model is used as the final output.

-Ensemble stack—To improve performance, model stacks are created and their outputs are combined to form an ensemble stack.
+To improve performance, you can create model stacks and combine their outputs to form an ensemble stack.

 Interpret the output reports